MileHacker Logo

 Crime Vigilance

-• Be vigilant, notably in crowded spots.
+• Be vigilant, especially in crowded areas.

 • Keep your belongings safe.